bansal-hardik/bansal-hardik.github.io/README.md

 ### **SENIOR SOFTWARE-FIRMWARE ENGINEER**

 #### MARVELL SEMICONDUCTOR
 Working on Precision Time Protocol in Automotive Domain.
-Involve in Firmware Development for Automotive Switch Development.
+Involve in Firmware Development for Automotive Switch Development.Working on creating the development automation and testing automation.

 ### **SOFTWARE-FIRMWARE INTERN**